usafa-astro-331/Astro-331-2023-Spring/lab_04_attitude/README.md

 When you are ready, connect the BEC's 5 V output to Arduino's Vin.
 This is what will happen.

 - The rotor will spin up and maintain a steady-state speed of approximately 500 RPM for approximately 10 seconds.
 Hold FlatSAT steady during this time.
-- When the LED illuminates, remove your hand.
-FlatSAT will maintain a steady wheel speed for another 5 seconds.
+- The LED will illuminate when FlatSAT is holding still.
+If it’s drifting you can help it gently.
+- The LED will deluminate when FlatSAT is accelerating.
+Don’t touch it.
 - FlatSAT's wheel speed will ramp up and back down over the course of 5 seconds, ending up at 500 RPM.
 FlatSAT should hold steady at this orientation for 5 seconds.
 - FlatSAT's wheel speed will ramp down and back up over the course of 5 seconds, again ending up at 500 RPM.
-FlatSAT should hold stead at this orientation for 5 seconds.
+FlatSAT should hold steady at this orientation for 5 seconds.
 - FlatSAT will command the wheel to zero speed.
 FlatSAT will begin spinning quickly.
 - After 5 seconds of spinning, stop FlatSAT and remove power.

-FlatSAT will record information from its rate gyros and magnetometer to `attitude.log` on the SD card.
+FlatSAT will record information from its rate gyros and magnetometer to `attitude.csv` on the SD card.
 Remove the SD card and save the data for your team's later use.

 ## Lab station cleanup